Longzea/CeloAssist-Tutorial/README.md

 Next, we are going to create an empty array called `_request` which will be used to store the requests objects, then we use a a for loop to iterate through the requests stored in the smart contract, starting from index 0 up to the `requestLength` value.

 For each iteration, the function creates a new promise called `_request`, which retrieves the request information for the current index by calling the `contract.methods.fetchPayeeById(index).call()` method.
-This method returns an array of values, such as owner, payeeFullName, payeeDescription, networkType, payeeGasFee.
+This method returns an array of values, such as `owner`, `payeeFullName`, `payeeDescription`, `networkType`, `payeeGasFee`.
 These values are then stored in an object that is passed to the resolve function of the promise, along with the index.

 The `_request` promise is then pushed to the `_requests` array.
 After the loop is finished, wait for all promises in the `_requests` array to be resolved by calling `await Promise.all(_requests)` and then store the requests in the `allRequest` variable, this will make sure that all the requests have been retrieved before moving on.

 Next, we update the state with the `allRequest` array, by calling `setRequest(allRequests)`.

-Up next, we are going to create a function called a function called `createRequest`, which will help the user submit a form which we are going to create later to the smart contract.
+Up next, we are going to create a function called a function called `createRequest`, which will help the user submit a form which we are going to create later to the Smart Contract.